 Nature Adventures Await

 Rent a canoe, kayak or paddleboat at Greenfield Lake to enjoy a self-guided audio eco-tour or a guided paddle.
 Kayak or standup paddleboard rentals for guided eco-tours or SUP instruction are available near the marina at Carolina Beach State Park.
-The Blockade Runner Beach Resort in Wrightsville Beach has its own adventure program that includes sailing, surfing, SUP, kayak and canoe rentals and instruction.
+The Blockade Runner Beach Resort in Wrightsville Beach has its own adventure program that includes sailing, surfing, SUP and kayak rentals and instruction.
 A number of local outfitters and surf/SUP schools can provide equipment, private instruction and guides for a day of exploration on the water.
 Birders will find nine sites from the river to the sea on the North Carolina Birding Trail.

 Wilmington takes great pride in its public gardens, with the crown jewel being Airlie Gardens, a world-class showcase with 67 acres of formal coastal gardens, wildlife, historic structures, walking trails, sculptures, renowned banks of azaleas and the ancient Airlie Oak.
 Nearby, the Arboretum of New Hanover County features seven acres with sections for rose, aquatic, Japanese, herb, vegetable, and children’s gardens, greenhouses, and an ability garden.
 Oakdale Cemetery offers landscaped gardens and funerary art.
 In historic Wilmington, three house museums feature elegantly manicured period gardens: Bellamy Mansion Museum (Victorian), Burgwin-Wright House (colonial) and Latimer House (Victorian).
 In Wrightsville Beach, Harbor Way Gardens provides a quiet place to reflect and enjoy native plants and flowers.
 There are even places like Carolina Beach State Park and Stanley Rehder Carnivorous Plant Garden where visitors can see carnivorous plants, including the rare Venus flytrap which only grows natively in the Wilmington area, in their natural habitats.